Timeless bookcase designs that evolve with your home interiors

 Bookcase designs for your home office, and colourful storage furniture for the bedroom, kitchen or your Zoom background: these iconic brands make timeless storage and adaptable, functional solutions to organise your home

 The best bookcase design grows and adapts with our homes.
-They can be endlessly modified to suit our needs, and include accessories and functional solutions that give them enduring appeal.
-These classic bookshelves and shelving systems, conceived by designers Dieter Rams, Fritz Haller, Nisse and Kajsa Strinning, and Peter Lassen, have stood the test of time, and can be adapted to any space.
+It can be endlessly modified to suit our needs, and includes accessories and functional solutions that create enduring appeal.
+These classic bookshelves and shelving systems, conceived by designers Dieter Rams, Fritz Haller, Nisse and Kajsa Strinning, Franco Albini and Franca Helg, and Peter Lassen, have stood the test of time, and can be adapted to any space.
 Each of the carefully considered shelving designs has grown into a collection beloved by architects, globally.

 An iconic shelving system based on minimalist design principles

-Vitsoe 606 Universal Shelving System by Dieter Rams
+‘606 Universal Shelving System’ by Dieter Rams for Vitsoe

 Simple shelves for personalised bookcase design

 ‘String’ system by Nisse and Kajsa Strinning